 Road safety is one of the major concerns of people to start cycling and understanding the challenges that cyclists and light mobility users face every day is not an easy task.

 iRAP has addressed this issue with CycleRAP, a risk assessment tool that aims to reduce crashes and improve safety, specifically for bicyclists and other light mobility users, by identifying high-risk locations without the need for crash data.

 With the potential of new data sources from instrumented bikes and telematics, combined with risk assessment tools like CycleRAP, data can elevate cities’ understanding and response for cyclist safety demand.

-The Roundtable aims to discuss strategies to grow and maintain cycling as a preferred mode of transport.
-Gathering local authorities, data providers and practitioners to the discussion, we want to understand the challenges and debate strategies to guarantee that the cycling revolution is safe.
+The Roundtable discussed strategies to grow and maintain cycling as a preferred mode of transport.
+Gathering local authorities, data providers and practitioners to the discussion, we wanted to understand the challenges and debate strategies to guarantee that the cycling revolution is safe.

 - what are the major barriers to implementing safe cycling infrastructure

 - what are the potential applications of new data sources and risk assessment tools to help cities continue to drive a safe shift

 - where are the big opportunities for the sector, and what can we wait for, for a sustainable mobility future